-As we gain experience, we change the nature of our mistakes, but we always make them, seasoned beekeepers and novices alike.
+As we gain experience, we change the nature of our mistakes, but we always make them, experienced beekeepers and novices alike.
 Everyone has their gag reel.

 Beginner Beekeeping Mistakes We Should Avoid!